-K-8 Awareness Curriculum
+K-8 Disability Awareness Curriculum

-REFLECT – Through writing prompts, role playing activities, art projects and class discussions students reflect on their experiences, make connections, and show evidence of their growth in understanding.
+Reflect: Through writing prompts, role playing activities, art projects, and class discussions, students reflect on their experiences, make connections, and show evidence of their growth in understanding.

 One thing that sets Changing Perspectives apart from other curriculum-based programs is the availability of technical assistance and coaching for our partner educators (e.g., teachers, schools counselors, other adults facilitating the program).
 This support helps ensure that partner schools are able to implement Changing Perspectives in a way that makes sense for their student populations.
 In addition, it gives educators opportunities to gain or hone the skills and strategies that support respect and inclusivity in their school communities.
 Learn more about Technical Assistance & Coaching.